hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 have suggestions for improving the design.
-Perhaps one day we will leave the world of kerosene and boosters behind us, and embark on a bold new age of rockets on frisbees sucked by vacuum cleaners up a French press and spat out through a camera shutter: our SpaceLoop to the stars.
+Perhaps one day we will leave the world of kerosene and boosters behind us, and embark on a bold new age of rockets on frisbees sucked by vacuum cleaners up a French press and spat out through a camera shutter: a SpaceLoop to the stars.
 Then again, maybe not.